telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/custom-delete-confirmation-dialog.md

 # Customize Confirmation Window

-The example below demonstrates how to customize the default **Delete** confirmation alert box by using Kendo UI templates, the Window widget, and the `remove` dataSource method of Kendo UI Grid.
+The following example demonstrates how to customize the default **Delete** confirmation alert box by using Kendo UI templates, the Window widget, and the `remove` dataSource method of Kendo UI Grid.

 ###### Example